 In recent seasons, he has played recitals in Japan, Paris and London and participated in the 2007 Festival of American Music in Poland and an American Music Festival in Iceland (2010), as well as premiered his new work The Rothko Room: Journeys in Silence last year at the Phillips Collection.
 Also this past year, as a recipient of a CuDC grant, Small participated in an “artistic blind date”, experimenting with improvisations in four performances at the Source Festival in downtown Washington, D.C.

 In the next few years, Haskell Small will be furthering his fascination with music that is primarily quiet, spacious and of a mystical nature with a series of concerts in a number of cities that will feature solo and chamber works by himself and other composers.
 Performances have already been set in Washington, New York, San Francisco and at Houston’s Rothko Chapel.
 As a sample of Small’s playing in this milieu, click here to see his video on YouTube, which has already received over 40,000 viewings, of Arvo Pärt’s sublime Für Alina.

-Haskell Small received his musical training at the San Francisco Conservatory and Carnegie-Mellon University.
-He studied piano with Leon Fleisher and William Masselos, and composition with Vincent Persichetti and Ronald Leich.
-Haskell Small is a faculty member and former Piano Department Chair of the Washington (DC) Conservatory of Music, where he has taught since 1984.
+Haskell Small received his musical training at the San Francisco Conservatory and Carnegie-Mellon University, and has studied piano with Leon Fleisher, William Masselos, Harry Franklin, and Jeanne Behrend, and composition with Roland Leich and Vincent Persichetti.
+Currently he is the Piano Department Chair of the Washington Conservatory of Music.